Science Fiction Fantasy Short Film Festival

 The Science Fiction Fantasy Short Film Festival (SFFSFF) is an international genre film festival devoted to fantasy and science fiction cinema from across the globe.
 The SFFSFF takes place annually every winter in Seattle, Washington at the world-renowned Seattle Cinerama Theater.
 The festival brings together industry professionals in filmmaking and the genres of science fiction and fantasy to encourage and support new, creative additions to science fiction and fantasy cinema arts.
-The (SFFSFF) is a co-production of the EMP Museum and SIFF.
+The (SFFSFF) is a co-production of the Museum of Pop Culture (formerly called EMP) and SIFF.

 Overview

 Originally, the festival when it was announced in 2005 was named the Science Fiction Short Film Festival.
 The word and subject field of Fantasy was added later for the 2009 edition.
 SFFSFF's mission is to promote and encourage awareness, appreciation and understanding of the art of science fiction & fantasy cinema.
 "Seattle’s robust art scene and strong film culture offers opportunities for creative filmmakers to tell stories within the framework of science fiction, and fosters a connection between filmmakers, directors, producers, writers and audiences," said Therese Littleton, EMP/SFM spokesperson.
 "This is a great event to recognize achievement and innovation in science fiction filmmaking and storytelling disciplines and EMP/SFM is very proud to be a part of it."
 Submissions will be judged based on originality, quality, artistic merit, innovation, voice, style and narrative.
 A nationally recognized panel of distinguished film, television, literature, and science fiction industry professionals, peers and film critics has reviewed qualifying submissions each year of the festival to select the winners.